hypowergravity/test_pypi/Readme.md

 # how to create pypi using flit.
-It requires two main description.
+It requires four main description in project.toml file.
+* build-system.
+* meta-data.
+* package dependency.
+* scipts( if any).
+* project-url